-Created by The Adventurists, the Mongol Rally is 10,000 miles of feral, unsupported adventuring chaos from the UK to Mongolia, to raise money for a good cause.
+Created by The Adventurists, the Mongol Rally is 10,000 miles of feral, unsupported adventuring chaos from Europe to Mongolia, to raise money for a good cause.
 There’s no backup, no support and no set route - just you, your fellow adventurists and a tiny car with an engine the size of a lawnmower's.

 Some might say it's crazy, but this is arguably the greatest motoring adventure on the planet.

 You can only take a vehicle of 1.2 litres or less.

 You need to raise at least £1,000 for charity

 Neither your car, nor your life, will ever be the same again

 Meet Betty, our rusty steed named after the truly immortal Betty White.